jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

 After the *FatalProblem* message in *doDangerousStuff()* is broadcast by the *fatal()* method, the flow of control propagates separately via an *IllegalStateException* thrown by the same *fatal()* method to any caller on the call stack that might be able to substantially respond to the issue (as opposed to simply recording it).

-How do KivaKit resources work?
+Okay, but how do KivaKit resources work?

-The design of KivaKit resources is [fairly complex](https://www.kivakit.org/0.9.8-beta/lexakai/kivakit/kivakit-resource/documentation/diagrams/diagram-resource.svg), so we will focus on the most important, high level aspects in this article.
+The design of KivaKit's resource module is [fairly complex](https://www.kivakit.org/0.9.8-beta/lexakai/kivakit/kivakit-resource/documentation/diagrams/diagram-resource.svg), so we will focus on the most important, high level aspects in this article.

 A simplified UML diagram: